caolan/async/README.md

 - [jam](http://jamjs.org/): `jam install async`
 - [spm](http://spmjs.io/): `spm install async`

-Async provides around 20 functions that include the usual 'functional' suspects (`map`, `reduce`, `filter`, `each`…) as well as some common patterns for asynchronous control flow (`parallel`, `series`, `waterfall`…).
-All these functions assume you follow the Node.js convention of providing a single callback as the last argument of your `async` function.
+Async provides around 70 functions that include the usual 'functional' suspects (`map`, `reduce`, `filter`, `each`…) as well as some common patterns for asynchronous control flow (`parallel`, `series`, `waterfall`…).
+All these functions assume you follow the Node.js convention of providing a single callback as the last argument of your asynchronous function -- a callback which expects an Error as its first argument -- and calling the callback once.

 ## Quick Examples